 Harvesters’ BackSnack program provides a weekly backpack filled with nutritious, child-friendly food for school children to take home over the weekend.
 This free program is possible because of our community partner St. Paul’s Episcopal Church and CWCKC volunteers, and is open to all students.

 Kansas City Area Transportation Authority "CWCKC Bus Pass Program" (All Eligible Students)

 To support our mission, increase accessibility for all families, and assist our students in achieving high levels of attendance, our CWCKC Bus Pass Program provides qualifying families with a renewable 31-day bus pass.
 This unlimited ride pass for KCATA supports families who ride the bus to bring their students to CWCKC for the entire school year.

-UMKC School of Dentistry "Lowry Dental Program" (1st Grade)
+UMKC School of Dentistry "Lowry Dental Program" (All Students)

 We are a partnering school with the Lowry Dental Program at UMKC School of Dentistry, which provides the necessary dental services for children regardless of their insurance coverage.
 This weekly school-year program takes a few children at a time accompanied by CWCKC staff to the dental school by bus in order to complete all needed dental exams and follow up appointments.

 KC Care Clinic